Xorlent/Abnormal-Security-to-ThreatConnect/README.md

 # Abnormal-Security-to-ThreatConnect
 ### A management tool for sending Abnormal email threat intelligence to ThreatConnect
 ## Summary
-This Windows PowerShell tool Get-AbnormaltoTC.ps1 streamlines publishing legitimate email-based attack threat intel data to the [ThreatConnect](https://threatconnect.com) TI platform.
+This Windows PowerShell tool Get-AbnormaltoTC.ps1 streamlines publishing legitimate [Abnormal Security](https://abnormalsecurity.com) email-based attack threat intel data to the [ThreatConnect](https://threatconnect.com) TI platform.
 By default, this tool iterates through the following Abnormal threat types, presents each unique result to the analyst, and prompts to (I)nspect in browser, (Y)send or (N)skip the result.
 - Invoice/Payment Fraud (BEC)
 - Malware
 - Extortion